demisto/content/Packs/EDL/Integrations/EDL/EDL_description.md

 Make sure you run the ***!export-indicators-list-update*** command for the first time to initialize the export process.

 ### Important Notes:
-- When constantly using different queries for the same EDL instance through the *q* inline argument, it is recommended to instead use different instances of the EDL (one for each query), and set each one with a default query for better performance.
+- If constantly using different queries for the same EDL instance through the *q* inline argument, it is recommended to use different instances of the EDL (one for each query), and set each one with a default query for better performance.
 - When using the *q* inline argument, the number of exported indicators is limited to 100,000 due to performance reasons.
 To export more than 100,000 indicators, create a new instance of the integration with the desired Indicator Query and List Size.